tillitis/tkey-verification/README.md

 the same and, to a lesser degree, that it still runs the same firmware.

-*Note well*: If your TKey hasn't been provisioned by Tillitis, for example your IT department, you will need to run their version of the `tkey-verification` program instead of this one.
+*Note well*: If your TKey wasn't provisioned by Tillitis, and instead by another provider like your IT department, you will need to run their version of the `tkey-verification` program instead of this one.

 ## Installation